 (Lower numbers at 7 years suggest lower revision rates)

 Robotics has become a significant player in the field of joint replacement surgery.
 The Australian Orthopaedic Association National Joint Replacement Registry (AOANJRR) is an initiative of the Australian Orthopaedic Association (AOA) that collects data on robotic joint replacements.
 One of the main benefits of using robotics in knee replacement surgery is improved implant alignment.
 Robots can be programmed with precise measurements of the patient’s knee joint, which allows for highly accurate implant positioning.
 When the implant is not aligned correctly, it can cause increased wear and tear on the implant, leading to a higher risk of complications and the need for revision surgery.
 On the other hand, proper alignment distributes the weight and pressure evenly across the implant, reducing the risk of wear and prolonging the implant’s lifespan.
 The Australian data suggests that computer navigation and robotics improve the implants’ longevity for patients under 55 years old and undergoing total knee replacement.

-While many factors can affect the durability of a knee replacement implant, research shows that these implants can last up to 20 years or more with proper care and maintenance before needing revision surgery or another treatment option.
+While many factors can affect the durability of a knee replacement implant, research shows that these implants can last up to 20 years or more with proper care and maintenance before needing a major revision surgery or another treatment option.
 Understanding how different materials such as HXPLE and vitamin E work together can help ensure that your implant will last as long as possible so you can get back out there doing what you love!